eliranmal/git-flux/CONTRIBUTING.md

 #### [pre-commit][4]

-lint the code with shellcheck, and takes care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`).
+lints the code of changed files with [shellcheck][9], and takes care of updating the auto-generated documentation when you make changes to the help text (the output of `-h`).

 #### [post-commit][3]